 Campers love receiving mail at camp!
-We recommend sending a letter the Friday before they leave so they get a letter on the first mail day.
-All mail should be posted by the Tuesday that your child is at camp so that it gets to camp before your camper leaves.
+We recommend sending a letter/package the Monday prior to the child leaving for camp so they get a letter on the first mail day.
+All mail should be posted by the Tuesday that your child is at camp so that it gets to camp before your camper leaves (mail can be slower on the Key Peninsula).
 The last day campers receive mail is Friday.
 If sending care packages, please do not send food!
 Any food that is discovered by staff will be discarded.